Darcy-C/modb/docs/Quickstart.md

 ## Freeze

 Actually, there is a secret that I have not told you until now.
 All the operations that you have done so far are all happening in your RAM, the `node` is the embodiment of your actual node on your hard drive.
 This is for performance reasons, since IO-speed is way faster in RAM than on your disk.
+!!! note
+    Only key data and `node` is stored in your RAM, the `node` has an alias called `index`.
+So you can think that `index` is cached in you RAM.

-So, if the data is in your RAM now, how do you move that data into your hard drive for future read.
+So, if the `node` is in your RAM now, how do you move that `node` into your hard drive for future read.
 You guessed it, that's where `freeze` method comes into play.

 ```python
 node.freeze()